redbzi/MC/README.md

 Some reduction variance methods have been implemented:
 - Antithetic Variables
-- Control Variate
+- Control Variates
 - Importance Sampling

 All of them show great improvements in the estimator accuracy.

-We have also plotted the greeks and the price on a same scale against the spot, maturity and volatility (only for the Black-Scholes model in the latter).
+We have also plotted the price and greeks on a same scale against the spot, maturity and volatility (only for the Black-Scholes model in the latter).

 ## Requirements ##